kennethlng/tictactoe-multiplayer-server/README.md

 # tictactoe-multiplayer-cloud-functions

-This is a Firebase Cloud Functions server that handles the backend logic for the [multiplayer TicTacToe game](https://github.com/kennethlng/tictactoe-multiplayer).
+This is a Cloud Functions backend that handles the backend game logic for the [multiplayer TicTacToe game](https://github.com/kennethlng/tictactoe-multiplayer).
 There are 2 Firestore trigger functions: `onQueueCreated` and `onMatchUpdated`.

 ### `onQueueCreated`